 After the 2020 election, our state became ground zero for voter suppression.
 With partisan gerrymandering, long lines in minority communities, polling place closures, and voter purges, the state of Georgia has followed every strategy in the voter suppression playbook.
 In 2021, Georgia’s governor signed S.B.
 202 into law — a sweeping voter suppression law designed to build new barriers between Georgians and the polls.
-Senator Warnock has called this law, and laws like it, “Jim Crow in new clothes”.
+Reverend Warnock has called this law, and laws like it, “Jim Crow in new clothes”.

 Sen. Warnock’s work to protect the right to vote:

 - Is leading the fight to secure voting rights in Congress, beginning with the delivery of a historic maiden floor speech on the very topic

 - Introduced the Preventing Election Subversion Act, which would combat voter suppression efforts

 - Belongs to a core group of Senators helping to push the Freedom to Vote Act over the finish line

 - Has continued to call on members of both parties to prioritize federal voting rights protections